 Well here I am at the start of my tenth year and it has been quite a good start to the year with some running and walking including a very misty trip to Moel Fammau in January.
 My human is slowing down quite a lot, especially on the uphill sections, it was a run of 8.5 km with quite a lot (296 metres) of ascent.
 I waited for my human to catch up and admired the view...of mist.

-I stayed near Ledbury for a few days in a pub where dogs were made very welcome, whilst in Herefordshire I visited Hereford and had a lovely walk around the city and I went inside the cathedral for a look around (I was allowed in as long as I was carried).
+I stayed near Ledbury for a few days in a pub where dogs were made very welcome and whilst in Herefordshire I visited Hereford.
+I had a lovely walk around the city and went inside the cathedral for a look around (I was allowed in as long as I was carried).
 From Hereford I travelled over to Ledbury for more wandering and a visit to a pleasant coffee shop.
 The weather was lovely, it was exceptionally mild and sunny for the time of year.

 I did one run in Herefordshire, it was a fairly flat but muddy run of 6 km on fields and through a cider orchard.
 On the way back home I stopped off in Ludlow for a wander, I visited St. Laurence's Church which I last visited in August 2014, a lovely peaceful place where I relaxed and listened to the organ music.
 It is a very old church dating back to the 11th century and very welcoming to dogs and humans.